hanpari/sovereign/source/02/063_enemy.md

 Without warning, Doll pushed the woman down on her knees: "Lower your hideous head, discourteous annoyance, and congratulate my dearest father.
 The enemy of humankind has been born!
 We all shall serve our master with diligence and alacrity."

-There was no protest from humiliated woman, only tears slowly looking their way down on trembling chin.
+There was no protest from the humiliated woman, only tears slowly looking their way down on trembling chin.

-"So be it," Simone whispered finally.
+"So be it," Simone whispered at last.
 "So be it!"